-The Company had time charter-in contracts for three Ultramax vessels which are greater than 12 months as of the date of adoption of ASC 842.
+As of September 30, 2021, the Company had time charter-in contracts for four Ultramax vessels which are greater than 12 months.
 A brief description of each of these contracts is below:

 (i) The Company entered into an agreement effective April 28, 2017, to charter-in a 61,400 dwt, 2013 built Japanese vessel for approximately four years with options for two additional years.
-The hire rate for the first four years is \$12,800 per day and the hire rate for the first optional year is \$13,800 per day for the second optional year.
+The hire rate for the first four years is \$12,800 per day and the hire rate for the first optional year is \$13,800 per day and \$14,300 per day for the second optional year.
 In addition, the Company's fair value below contract value of time charters acquired of \$1.8 million as of December 31, 2018, which related to the unamortized value of a prior charter with the same counterparty that had been recorded at the time of the Company's emergence from bankruptcy, was offset against the corresponding right of use asset on this lease as of January 1, 2019.
-On July 9, 2021, the Company exercised its option to extend the charter for another year at a hire rate of \$1.8 million as of December 31, 2018.
+On July 8, 2021, the Company exercised its option to extend the charter for another year at a hire rate of \$13,800 per day.
+The Company has increased the lease liability and the corresponding right-of-use asset by \$5.0 million to reflect the extended lease term in its Condensed Consolidated Balance Sheet as of \$10,000 per day and \$1,000 per day an

 (ii) On May 4, 2018, the Company entered into an agreement to charter-in a 61,425 dwt 2013 built Ultramax vessel for three years with an option for an additional two years.
 The hire rate for the first three years is \$12,700 per day and \$13,750 per day for the first year option and \$14,750 per day for the second year option.
 The Company took delivery of the vessel in the third quarter of 2018.
 During the second quarter of 2021, the Company decided to extend the lease term to its maximum redelivery date allowed under the charter party.
 Additionally, on June 28, 2021, the Company exercised its option to extend the charter for another year until October 19, 2022 at a hire rate of \$13,750 per day.
-The Company has increased the lease liability and the corresponding right-of-use asset by \$5.8 million to reflect the extended lease term in its Condensed Consolidated Balance Sheets as of June 30, 2021.
+The Company has increased the lease liability and the corresponding right-of-use asset by \$5.8 million to reflect the extended lease term in its Condensed Consolidated Balance Sheet as of September 30, 2021.
 The discount rate utilized in the measurement of lease liability and the corresponding right-of-use asset based on the Company's implied credit rating and the yield curve for debt as of June 28, 2021 was 1.34%.